Northward-Design/gulp-recipes-es6/recipes/responsive-sassy-web/README.md

 - Resizes all `.jpg` and `.jpeg` images from `src/images` to `dist/images`.
 - Creates a set of multiple sizes with the same width settings mentioned before, and suffixes them.
 - Converts `.jpg` and `.jpeg` to `.jpg` and `.webp` formats.
 Reduces only, does not enlarge.
-- Option to convert very small `.jpg` images for Lazy Load to Base64 are in-lined into `.html`.
+- Option to convert very small `.jpg` images for Lazy Load to Base64 and in-lined into `.html`.
 - Concatenates all `.js` files from `src/js/plugins` into the bundled `.js` file mentioned above.
 - In Development: Only newly added or changed images will be optimized when 'watched'.
 - WARNING: Do not edit images intended for responsive directly in `src/images` while being watched.
 Copy into folder instead.